House of Leaves: The Navidson Record

-Much of the film is described as footage from several ventures into a dark hallway which appears in the living room.
-Forbidden by Karen from entering, Navidson delegated exploration to a crew of professional explorers, who found, beyond the hallway, a maze-like complex containing an enormous spiral staircase which appears to descend endlessly.
-In the maze, the explorers recorded footage of a multitude of corridors and rooms, completely unlit and featureless, with smooth ash-gray walls, floors, and ceilings.
-The maze is said to be silent save for the sound of a periodic low growl, which is never fully explained.

-The explorations, already challenged by the maze's inhospitable, vast, and ever-shifting nature, finally led to disaster when one of the crew turned on the rest.
+After Navidson is briefly lost in the hallway, he is forbidden by Karen from entering the hallway again and hires a crew of professional explorers to investigate, who found a maze-like complex within it containing a spiral staircase which appeared to descend endlessly.
+In the maze, the explorers recorded footage of unlit, featureless corridors and rooms with smooth ash-gray walls, floors, and ceilings.
+The only sound in the maze was apparently an occasional low growling noise.
+The expeditions soon led to disaster when one member, Holloway, turned on the rest.
 After several ordeals, one explorer was killed and another rescued, but the house itself then transformed in a hostile fashion, killing Navidson's brother Tom and forcing the family to frantically escape.

-Karen separated from Navidson, departing to New York City with their children.
-She turned to filmmaking herself to reconcile her relationship with Navidson, while also showing his footage to literary, artistic, and scientific authorities such as Stephen King, Stanley Kubrick, Douglas Hofstadter, Ken Burns, Harold Bloom, Camille Paglia, Hunter Thompson, Anne Rice, and Jacques Derrida.
-Navidson, still investigating the house, sought explanations from laboratory analysis, only to learn that samples taken from the maze are older than the Earth itself.
+Afterwards, Karen separated from Navidson, departing to New York City with their children.
+She became a filmmaker herself to cope with her separation and showed Navidson's footage to several well-known professionals, such as Stephen King, Stanley Kubrick, Douglas Hofstadter, Ken Burns, Harold Bloom, Camille Paglia, Hunter Thompson, Anne Rice, and Jacques Derrida.
+Meanwhile, Navidson took samples from the hallway to professional researchers, who found that some of them dated from a time before the earth itself.